GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 being a deeply annoying person, by questioning and laying bare their fundamental beliefs.
-He was so stubborn, that rather than apologize and pledge to bother people less, he leaned in and took the death penalty, a glass of hemlock.
+He was so stubborn, that rather than apologize and pledge to bother people less, he leaned in and took the death penalty, a glass of poison hemlock.

 Sometimes I feel like the biting fly, and sometimes I feel like the Horse's buttock.
 I'm no Socrates.
 He alienated so many of his countrymen.
 To this day I still wonder when to bite down on someone's idea and when to let it go.
 Lao Tze got to me first, teaching me to be gentle and bend rather than steadfast and bite.
-Yet sometimes I wish I had the moral courage of Socrates to so stand by his principles as to throw his life on the line.
+Yet I often wish I had the moral courage of Socrates to so stand by his principles as to throw his life on the line.

 ### Lessons from Antiquity: Roman Stoicism